 Interns are often supervised by more experienced landscape architects.

-Landscape architects usually need a degree in landscape architecture and a state-issued license, which typically requires completion of an internship.
+Landscape architects usually need at least a bachelor’s degree in landscape architecture and a state-issued license, which typically requires completion of an internship.

 A bachelor's or master's degree in landscape architecture is usually necessary for entry into the profession.
-There are two undergraduate landscape architect professional degrees: a Bachelor of Landscape Architecture (BLA) and a Bachelor of Science in Landscape Architecture (BSLA).
+There are two undergraduate landscape architect degrees: a Bachelor of Landscape Architecture (BLA) and a Bachelor of Science in Landscape Architecture (BSLA).
 These programs usually require 4 to 5 years of study.

 Accredited programs are approved by the Landscape Architectural Accreditation Board (LAAB).
-Those with an undergraduate degree in a field other than landscape architecture may enroll in a Master of Landscape Architecture (MLA) graduate degree program, which typically takes 3 years of full-time study.
+Prospective landscape architects whose undergraduate degree is in another field may enroll in a Master of Landscape Architecture (MLA) graduate degree program, which typically takes 3 years of full-time study.

-Courses typically include surveying, landscape design and construction, landscape ecology, site design, and urban and regional planning.
-Other relevant coursework may include history of landscape architecture, plant and soil science, geology, professional practice, and general management.
+Courses typically include landscape design and construction, landscape ecology, and site design.
+Other relevant coursework may include history of landscape architecture, plant and soil science, and professional practice.

 The design studio is a key component of any curriculum.
-Whenever possible, students are assigned real projects, providing them with valuable hands-on experience.
-While working on these projects, students become proficient in the use of computer-aided design and drafting (CADD), model building, and other design software.
+When possible, students are assigned projects that offer hands-on experience.
+These projects allow students to work with computer-aided design and drafting (CADD), model building, and other design software.

 To become licensed, candidates must meet experience requirements determined by each state.
-A list of training requirements can be found at the Council of Landscape Architectural Registration Boards.
+A list of training requirements is available from the Council of Landscape Architectural Registration Boards.

-New hires may be called intern landscape architects until they become licensed.
+New hires awaiting licensure may be called intern landscape architects.
 Although duties vary with the type and size of the employing firm, interns typically must work under the supervision of a licensed landscape architect for the experience to count toward licensure.
 Potential landscape architects may benefit by completing an internship with a landscape architecture firm during educational studies.
 Interns may improve their technical skills and gain an understanding of the day-to-day operations of the business, including learning how to recruit clients, generate fees, and work within a budget.